Are you fascinated by that most mysterious thing, the act, the mystery, the alchemy at the moment of creativity?

-While The Tales of Tarya trilogy is presented as a fantasy for Young Adults, I think it’s an engrossing read for anyone aged 109 or under fascinated by that most mysterious thing, the act or the moment of creativity.
+While The Tales of Tarya trilogy is presented as a fantasy for Young Adults, I think it’s an engrossing read for anyone aged 109 or under who is fascinated by that most mysterious thing, the mystery at the heart of creating things.
 What happens to artists, writers, composers, as they disappear into “where the magic happens”?
 Do they go to another place entirely?
 Do they go to Tarya?
 The Tales will especially appeal, I think, to anyone who has stepped on a stage and entered that terrifying in-between moment being being oneself and playing the role.

 ‘Thunder rolled heavily as Mina neared her house, her steps weighed down by the endless years ahead, fulfilling everyone’s needs but her own.’